ChewieDoo/david-decodes/README.md

 I try to keep the jsx components below 100 lines when possible and destructure as much as I can to make it easy to read and understand.

+Added things ontoo my new laptop so just testing if things still work.

 ### Link

 https://david-decodes.web.app